Nhlanhlajunior100/Travel-Data-Report/README.md

 Investigates trends hidden in travel data.
-Raw data is contained in the travel details dataset.xlsx Data was further queried using db browser, sql queries contained in the TravelData.sqbpro.
+Raw data is contained in the travel details dataset.xlsx Data was further queried using DB browser (SQLite), sql queries contained in the TravelData.sqbpro.
 Cleaned data is saved in the travel details dataset cleaned.xlsx

 The powerbi dashboard is found in the link below